About CAMAudit

 I am a Principal SDET (Software Development Engineer in Test) by day, and the founder of CAMAudit.
 My background is in software engineering and quality, not commercial real estate.
 What I brought to this problem is systems thinking and a deep distrust of processes that rely on manual error detection.

-I built CAMAudit because the CAM audit market has an obvious failure mode: the only tool available to most tenants is a contingency-fee auditor who charges 33% of whatever they find.
+I built CAMAudit because the CAM audit market has an obvious failure mode: firms with trusted tenant relationships often lack a practical audit delivery system.
 After testing reconciliation samples from published audit cases through CAMAudit, the pattern became clear: the math errors are predictable, the detection rules are definable, and the dispute process follows a repeatable structure.
 All of that can be automated.

 By the Numbers